aapolimeno/ClusteringFragmentation/README.md

 # Detecting Fragmentation in News Story Chains

 This repository is part of the Research Master thesis "Diversifying News Recommendation Systems by Detecting Fragmentation in News Story Chains" by Alessandra Polimeno.
+The project was supervised by prof. dr. Antske Fokkens, Myrthe Reuver and Sanne Vrijenhoek.

 ## Background
 This thesis contributes to a line of research that aims to develop measures for diversity in the context of personalized news recommendation systems.
 The focus lies on the